-- Provisional acceptance is given to selected applicants awaiting National Senior Certificate\ (NSC) results.
-If the final Grade 12 NSC\ results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn. - Final selection for placement will be based on results of the above ranking process, as well as available places (refer to DUT Rule G5). \(or SC / NC(V)) (Approved by Senate Rules Comm wef 2014/10)
+- All applicants must apply through the Central Applications Office (CAO). - Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 11 or Grade 12 trial marks will be used for current matriculants). - Applicants who meet the above criteria will be ranked based on performance in grade 12 final marks. - Provisional acceptance is given to selected applicants awaiting National Senior Certificate (NSC) results.
+If the final Grade 12 NSC results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn. - Final selection for placement will be based on results of the ranking process, as well as available places (refer to DUT Rule G5). (or SC / NC (V)) (Approved by Senate Rules Comm wef 2014/10)

-5.3.3.1 In addition to rule G12(1) a sub-minimum of 40% is required for the practical component of all subjects in which the semester mark is made up of theory and practical components.
+In addition to rule G12(1) a sub-minimum of 40% is required for the practical component of all subjects in which the semester mark is made up of theory and practical components.
 These are indicated in Table 4.1 Programme Structure.
 (Approved by Senate Rules Comm wef 2014/10)